Dance into Spring!

 H2’s repertory spans all areas of dance, and seeks to impact its audiences through works that are versatile, dynamic, engaging and inspiring; ultimately presenting dance that is both accessible and thought provoking.

-HSO thanks these business partners for their support of this concert!
+HSO thanks these individuals and business partners for their support of this concert!

 Brooks Family